chenxuhao/GraphAIBench/README.md

     $ ./tc_omp_base ../inputs/citeseer/graph

-Run subgraph listing/counting for the `diamond` pattern with the LiveJournal graph on GPU:

-    $./sgl_gpu_base ../inputs/livej/graph diamond

-You can find the expected outputs in the README of each benchmark [see here for triangle](https://github.com/chenxuhao/GraphMiner/blob/master/src/triangle/README.md).
+You can find the expected outputs in the README of each benchmark [see here for triangle](https://github.com/chenxuhao/GraphAIBench/blob/master/src/triangle/README.md).

 To control the number of threads, set the following environment variable: